SAG-AFTRA Contracts

 • Theatrical

-1. Commercial Contracts
+1. Commercial contracts

 • Pre-production: During the pre-production stage, producers must obtain a SAG-AFTRA signatory.